PagerDuty/pdjs/README.md

   * `success` -- the callback function that is called when the API call completes successfully.
 This is **required**.
   * `error` -- the callback function that is called when there is an error with the API call.
 This parameter is optional, though recommended.

-*In additino to specififying the endpoint, the `res` parameter may have an ID in it.
+*In addition to specififying the endpoint, the `res` parameter may have an ID in it.
 For example, here's how to get the [notes](https://v2.developer.pagerduty.com/v2/page/api-reference#!/Incidents/get_incidents_id_notes) for an `incident` with the ID of `PNCII2E`.

 ```javascript
 PDJS.api({